mcmonkeyprojects/SwarmUI/docs/Features/Webhooks.md

 ### Every Gen Webhook

 This webhook is fired after each and every image generation.
 This is non-blocking async, ie the server process will not wait for any result processing on the remote server.

+Users may suppress this webhook by setting the `Swarm Internal` advanced parameter `Webhooks` to `None`.
+All other options of this parameter will include the this webhook.

+### Manual Gen Webhook

+This webhook is fired when manually requested by a user, via the `Swarm Internal` advanced parameter `Webhooks`.
+Users may set this to `Manual` to fire this webook for every gen, or to `Manual At End` to fire this webhook at the end of a batch of generations.

+Note that `Manual At End` does not include any `%image%` value, but does still include the core parameter set the batch was generated with.
+Values that are dynamically added to metadata later in generation will also be missing from the available JSON settings for this webhook.